RevitBlessed/OSM-iD-Tagging-Schema/README.md

 ## GSoC Alignment

-This project perfectly aligns with OpenStreetMap development principles:
+This project aligns with OpenStreetMap development goals:

-1. **Tooling & Data Accessibility:** Drastically lowers the barrier of entry for developers trying to understand OSM Tagging mapping definitions.
-2. **Open Source Scalability:** ES Module refactoring allows community members to easily add new schema tests, UI extensions, or standalone logic exports.
-3. **Data-Driven Transparency:** Exposes "hidden" routing metrics (like field source priority) natively to the core UI layout.
+1)Tooling & Accessibility: Helps developers and contributors better understand the tagging schema structure 2)Lower Barrier to Contribution: Makes complex schema relationships more approachable and easier to debug 3)Exploration & Transparency: Provides visibility into how fields are resolved across geometry, tags, and presets